 - Amylolytic enzyme: Pancreatic amylase.

-Q.44 What are the functions of pancreatic juice?
+Q.44 What are the different layers of the gastrointestinal (GI) tract?

 Q.45 How is trypsinogen converted into trypsin?

 Trypsinogen is converted into trypsin by the enzyme enterokinase.
 Once formed trypsin also converts trypsinogen into trypsin by means of autocatalytic action.